atet/learn/sed/README.md

 ## 8. The Art of Troubleshooting

-**Before we get back to finishing the JSON conversion, a few words:**

-* In this tutorial, we want to go from raw HTML or JSON to a CSV file that can be easily viewed on spreadsheet software
-   * Data [munging (a.k.a. wrangling)](https://en.wikipedia.org/wiki/Data_wrangling) is the process of transforming raw data to something more useful for you
-* **This transformation process is never perfect**; you may have to perform a couple deep dives and a bunch of fine tuning before you get to your end product
-* Fortunately, the more experience you accumulate the easier and faster this process gets because you'll already know what common pitfalls to look out

-**Back to the show**

 * The issue we had with the JSON file is that `title` entries also had commas
 * There's a million ways we can tackle this, let's brainstorm a couple:
    1. Go back to step [7.7.
 Check comma delimiters](#77-check-comma-delimiters) and add a step to look for commas in the `title` column?